 Here are 25 more meat-free main dishes for your Thanksgiving feast.

 Source: Bœuf Bourguignon Végétalien

 This Bœuf Bourguignon Végétalien by Renee McKenzie is a vegan version of the beloved traditional French dish.
 Made with tofu and mushrooms, it’s rich, hearty, and delicious.
-You can also make in the crockpot while you prepare dessert.
+You can also make it in the crockpot while you prepare dessert.
 Julia Child would be proud!

 2. Black Bean Chili Pot Pie with Cumin Sweet Potato Crust

 Nothing says love from the oven quite like pie!
-These Black Bean Chili Pot Pies with Cumin Sweet Potato Crust by Alison Murray is comfort food personified.
+These Black Bean Chili Pot Pies with Cumin Sweet Potato Crust by Alison Murray are comfort food personified.
 These hearty, individually-sized veggie pies are healthy and delicious with black beans, veggies, and a spiced sweet potato crust.
-Guests will love being served their own little pot pie – no sharing required.
+Guests will love being served their own little pot pie – no sharing is required.

 3. Not Your Mama’s Seitan Pot Roast